emanuele-albini/MMM-TFL-Status/README.md

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nigel-daniels/MMM-TLF-Status`.
+Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/emanuele-albini/MMM-TLF-Status`.
 A new folder `MMM-TLF-Status` will appear, navigate into it.

-2. Execute `npm install` to install the node dependencies.
+The package does not require any additional dependency.

 ## Configuration
 The entry in `config.js` can include the following options: